zackiles/cursor-workbench/README.md

-# Custom File Editor - VS Code Extension
+# Cursor Workbench - VS Code Extension

-A generic VS Code extension for editing files with YAML front matter and content.
-Designed to be easily configurable for different file extensions and use cases.
+A VS Code extension for editing files with YAML front matter and content.
+Provides a custom editor, file explorer view, and settings management.
+Designed to support rule files and other structured content.

 ## Features